PsyTeachR/ads-v1/docs/draft/07-tidy.md

 </div>

-## Analysis and visualisation
+### Analysis and visualisation

-Using `group_by()` and `summarise()` calculate the mean score for each participant for both satisfaction and recommendation.
+Using `group_by()` and `summarise()`, calculate the mean score for each participant for both satisfaction and recommendation.
 Do this for both versions of the dataset so that you can see how the structure of the dataset changes the approach you need to take.

 <div class='webex-solution'><button>Solution</button>